citp/privacy-policy-historical/u/us/usa/usawatchdog.com.md

-> *The following text is extracted and transformed from the usawatchdog.com privacy policy that was archived on 2018-12-04.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181204042055id_/https%3A//usawatchdog.com/privacy-statement) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the usawatchdog.com privacy policy that was archived on 2019-06-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190630101923id_/http%3A//usawatchdog.com/privacy-statement) for the most accurate reproduction.*

-# Privacy Statement
+# Privacy Statement | Greg Hunter's USAWatchdog

 General Privacy Policies
 We respect your interest in your privacy and as a result we have created this informational disclosure.